tangrams/blocks/INTRO.md

                 NUM_OCTAVES: 3
 ```

 The rest of the building blocks just provide reusable GLSL functions into the `global` shader block.

-To learn more about [Shaders inside Tangram read this documentation].
+To learn basic principles about shaders we recomend reading [The Book of shaders](http://thebookofshaders.com/), if you are interested to learn about [shaders inside Tangram read tangram documentation about that subject](https://mapzen.com/documentation/tangram/Shaders-Overview/).

 ## Want to contribute?